STEdyd666/beershop/README.md

 The deamon is based on the combined use of a `capped` collection and a `tailable` cursor of MongoDB:
 - A `capped` collection is a collection where documents are stored sequentially and they can only be inserted.
-- A `tailable` cursor is a cursor that can be listened to like the `tail -f` utility command usually on linux.
+- A `tailable` cursor is a cursor that can be listened to like the `tail -f` utility command usually available on linux.

 Every order is added in the queue of orders and processed one by one.